Extreme Sports: All About Wingsuit Flying

 New wingsuit flyers start by doing BASE jumps.
 These are flights that launch from a high place and then using the special inflatable flying suit, glide freefall to the ground.
 More experienced sportsmen take a ride in a small airplane, or helicopter, and launch their skydive glide by jumping into mid-air; just like a freefall parachute jump.

 Wingsuit flying is a relatively new sport.
 It relies on the ability of the flyer to maneuver their body around obstacles wearing an aerodynamic “flying squirrel” suit.
-It’s dangerous sport which requires skill and nerves of steel.
-It’s the latest in a series of attempts by humans to . fly like birds
+It’s dangerous sport that requires skill and nerves of steel.

 Modern fabric technology has produced strong flying suits that can withstand the intense wind resistance encountered at high descent velocities.
 These fabrics mean that wingsuit flyers can go higher and further than ever before using a helicopter or small plane to increase their launch height.
 However, these longer flights mean the potential for impact injury and death is also greater than ever.